johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 <!--\begin {pause}-->

 Maize produce is effectively a type of daily bread
-:	for millions of African people.
-Like the Messiah, the Messianic Community is called to become a kind of *life-giving bread* to the peoples of the world—see John 6 (& 20:21)
+:	for millions of African people; the Messianic Community is called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world—see John 6 and 20:21

 <!--\end {pause}-->